HeleiWang/hangman/README.txt

+The github repo is on https://github.com/HeleiWang/hangman.
+The https clone URL is https://github.com/HeleiWang/hangman.git You may also find me by searching "Helei Wang" on github.

 My design is an Android app for traditional English game "Hangman".
 (In case of anyone not hearing about Hangman…Here is the wiki description of the game http://en.wikipedia.org/wiki/Hangman_(game).)